 Liner Vs Linerless Options

 Out of all the questions I field about these shorts, a popular one that gets asked fairly often is if one should opt for the liner or linerless option.
-Personally, I think it’s a matter of personal preference, but I’ll share my thoughts below.
+I think it’s a matter of personal preference, but I’ll share my thoughts below.

 Interval Short Liner Vs Pace Breaker Short Liner